snowch/SparkMessageHubScala/README.md

+### Overview

-Connect to messagehub from spark as a service on bluemix.
+This project provides a hello world style example that connects to messagehub from spark as a service on bluemix.

-First, add your credentials to the notebook and run it: [setup_scala_libs.ipynb](./setup_scala_libs.ipynb)

-Next, add your credentials to the notebook and run it: [Message_Hub_Consumer.ipynb](./Message_Hub_Consumer.ipynb)
+### Instructions

+Import the [notebooks](./notebooks) into DSX and follow the instructions.

+### Environment

+The notebooks have been tested against Spark 1.6 and may not work against Spark 2.0.